W8jonas/fastify-crud-mongodb-prisma/readme.md

-# Simple CRUD with MongoDB, Docker, Prisma and Fastify.
+# Simple CRUD with MongoDB, Docker, Prisma, Fastify and Redis.

 We have used Zod for some validations in body requests.